Student Success Stories: Sam Lema

 Admission to the Program

 Some students enter the program immediately out of high school.
 Others are returning students who have been away from high school for some time, or who discover their excellent academic abilities while at BCC.
-You must meet at least one of the following requirements, depending on your situation:
+You must meet at least one of the following requirements, depending on your situation.
+Please email the Director for an application.

 - Current BCC student with a minimum 3.5 cumulative GPA with at least 12 college-level BCC credits, or